wevans311082/cyberask_documentation/policies/cyber-security/monitoring-and-threat-intelligence-policy.md

 **Company:** Cyber Ask Ltd (CYBER ASK LTD), Registered No. 15113248
 **Author:** WEvans Director

+## Cyber Ask Operating Context

+1. Cyber Ask Ltd operates with a single employee who also serves as the sole director responsible for governance, risk, and compliance decisions.
+2. Cyber Ask Ltd maintains professional liability insurance covering its consulting and advisory services.
+3. A dedicated virtual machine functions as the single Windows Server domain controller and is synchronized with Microsoft Entra ID for identity management.
+4. The organisation holds a standard Microsoft 365 licence; Microsoft Purview and Microsoft Defender add-ons are not deployed, and Windows Defender provides endpoint protection.
+5. Customer data is stored on BitLocker-encrypted drives to protect information at rest.
+6. Cyber Ask Ltd assets are vulnerability-assessed weekly and patched promptly according to remediation guidance.
+7. Cyber Ask Ltd has not yet achieved Cyber Essentials, Cyber Essentials Plus, or ISO 27001 certification but aligns its controls with those standards where practicable.
+8. The Director personally fulfils HR, IT administration, and compliance duties, engaging specialist suppliers when additional expertise is required.

 ## Purpose

 This policy establishes requirements for monitoring and threat intelligence to protect organizational assets and ensure compliance with applicable laws and regulations.